Formation and evolution of transient jets and their cavities in black-hole X-ray binaries: Production of transient jets

+This explains both the powerful episodic ejections and the following absence of core radio emission seen in most transient XRBs in soft state \citep{FBG04, Fender09, Miller-Jones12, Corbel13, Kalemci13}.
+Alternatively, a change of the accumulated magnetic flux will also cause the outflow to move between the collimated jet and wide outflow states, as illustrated by the blue dashed line.
 Since the accretion rate during the transition from the hard state to hard intermediate state appears to be associated with an increase of $\dot M_{\rm acc}$, the former case is more likely.
-In that case we will have a powerful jet which formation suddenly stops.
+In that case we will have a powerful jet whose formation suddenly stops.
+The amount of energy carried by the ejection is equal to $E= \Delta t_{\rm inj} P_{\rm j}$, where the ejection duration, $\Delta t_{\rm inj}$, is within a few/several days (e.g., \citealt{Carotenuto22}), and the jet power, $P_{\rm j}$, is close to maximal value achievable by the MAD models \citep{Davis20},

 That powerful jet can interact with the remnant of the previous compact jet.
 Such interaction will be analogous to that in the internal shock model (originally proposed for $\gamma$-ray bursts; \citealt{Rees94}), in which shocks are predicted to be formed as a result of interaction between faster and slower shells.
 This model has also been proposed for microquasars \citep{Kaiser00, Jamil10, Malzac13, Malzac14}.
 Then, evolution of the ejecta has the two initial steps.